SmythOS/smyth-docs/README.md

 2. Make your changes to the Markdown/MDX files in `docs/` or to the components in `src/`.
 3. Open a pull request describing your changes.

-No production deployment is required to contribute—just open a PR and share your improvements.
+No production deployment is required to contribute.
+Simply open a PR and share your improvements.